deadpixeldead/xreact/README.md

 ## Editor Modifications

-Recommended to install *eslint* in the browser for error detection.
+Recommended to install *eslint* in your text editor of choice for error detection.